jdedinata/jdedinata.github.io/index.md

 **Lead Software Analyst**, April 2020 - August 2021

-• Led a team of 10 and organized efforts to gather meaningful data and trends to decrease application processing times.
+• Led a team of 10 analysts and organized efforts to gather data and trends to decrease application processing times.

+• Performed Extract, Transform, and Load (ETL) and deployed gathered data into Redshift for data manipulation and analysis.

+• Drove up sales of new businesses by serving as a consultant, boosting in-app purchase sales in the APAC region by 35% YoY.

-• Utilized Tableau to analyze workflows, improving SLAs by 66% and further decreasing processing times by 75%.
+• Utilized Tableau to derive insights on workflows, improving SLAs by 66% and further decreasing processing times by 75%.

-• Collaborated with governmental and medical institutions to deploy COVID-19 applications during time of urgency.
+• Collaborated with governmental and medical institutions for deploying COVID-19 applications and making critical decisions.

 **Software Analyst**, May 2019 - April 2020

 • Analyzed and reviewed 105 iOS applications daily based on design, performance, and utility, pushing for 130% of daily target.

-• Collaborated with cross-departmental teams to introduce more automation in workflows, cutting processing times by 60%.
+• Coordinated with policy and engineering teams to introduce automation in workflows, cutting processing times by 60%.

+• Conducted A/B testing to solve client pain points with App Store platform, and identified and recommended solutions to solve unclear platform roadmaps, which reduced the bounce rate by 40%.

-• Resolved 95% of reported issues while following up on 100% of feedback from developers, evaluated monthly.
+• Assisted marketing team to resolve 95% of reported issues while following up on 100% of feedback from developers.

 ### Google

 **Content Analyst**, October 2018 - March 2019

 • Analyzed content and tested 90 Android applications daily based on design and performance for publishing to the Play Store.

 • Increased efficiency of application analyses by 40% by using automation to identify and keep track of application trends.

-• Decreased application processing times by 33% by removing parts of workflows that contributes least to meaningful data.
+• Decreased application processing times by 33% by removing parts of workflows that contribute least to meaningful data.

 ## Projects